Distant Early Warning Line: Development and construction

 Prototypes of several stations were designed and built in Alaska in 1953.
 A prototype built for training purposes was chosen to be located in Streator, Illinois in 1952.
 The Streator DEW-Line Training Center became operational in 1956 and closed when operations were moved to Colorado Springs, Colorado in 1975.
 While few of the original designs for either buildings or equipment were retained, the trial installations did prove that the DEW Line was feasible, and they furnished a background of information that led to the final improved designs of all facilities and final plans for manpower, transportation, and supply.

 With the experimental phase completed successfully, the Air Forces asked the Western Electric Company to proceed as rapidly as possible with the construction of the entire DEW Line.
 That was in December 1954, before the route to be followed in the eastern section had even been determined.
 The locations were surveyed out by John Anderson-Thompson.
 Siting crews covered the area – first from the air and then on the ground – to locate by scientific means the best sites for the main, auxiliary, and intermediate stations.
-These hardy men lived and worked under the most primitive conditions.
+These crews lived and worked under primitive conditions.
 They covered vast distances by airplanes, snowmobiles, and dog sleds, working in blinding snowstorms with temperatures so low that ordinary thermometers could not measure them.
-But they completed their part of the job on schedule and set the stage for the small army of men and machines that followed.
+They completed their part of the job on schedule and set the stage for the crews and machines that followed.
 The line consisted of 63 stations stretching from Alaska to Baffin Island, covering nearly 10,000 km.
 The United States agreed to pay for and construct the line, and to employ Canadian labour as much as possible.

 A target date for completing the DEW Line and having it in operation was set for 31 July 1957.
 This provided only two short Arctic summers adding up to about six months in which to work under passable conditions.
 Much of the work would have to be completed in the long, dark, cold, Arctic winters, including over a month of polar night.